How will you navigate the unexpected?

 Would your family be taken care of if you couldn’t work?

 Whether it’s an injury that keeps you from working or a more severe illness that could leave you unable to make key decisions, the shock for your family will be hard enough.
 What they don’t need is any additional chaos if you have left your affairs unattended.
 Dawson says that having a Power of Attorney can allow a trusted relative or professional to access your accounts and manage your affairs so your family can be looked after.
-Another important area is insurance: Critical illness and life insurance can provide an immediate source of funds for your family that has no unforeseen tax consequences.

 Would you face an unexpected tax bill?

 One aspect in a financial emergency that people overlook is taxes, says Dawson.
 If you are in a financial emergency, you don’t want to trigger a large tax bill if you were to dip into your RRSP without consideration of the consequences: Depending on your situation, up to half of your savings could be lost to taxes.
 Dawson recommends getting in touch with a tax advisor to see what kind of tax-efficient strategies are available to you.
 An advisor will be able to keep you up to date with changing government policies and will be able to ensure you have a well-organized tax plan even if your investment plans or family circumstances change.